tonk-labs/dappicom/README.md

 Thanks to [Frank Laub](https://github.com/flaub) at Risc0 for discussions on ZKVM design and feedback on proving MOS 6502 execution.

+Shoutout to [Paco Bytes'](https://twitter.com/therealbytes/status/1668301322481704960?s=20) version of onchain NES with precompiles and also [Nalin's](https://twitter.com/nibnalin) Game Boy emulation that used fraud proofs.

 This project is funded by an [Aztec grant](https://aztec.network/grants/).
 Without them it wouldn't happen :)

 Illustration made by [Hi-Bred](https://hi-bred.net) and may only be used in this project.